GeorgeCiesinski/blog/_posts/2021-05-24-More-Python-Features-Elusive.markdown

 typora-root-url: ..
 ---

-A few days ago I made a blog [post](https://georgeciesinski.github.io/programming/Python-Features-Elusive/) about Python seatures I didn't know about.
+A few days ago I made part 1 of this series [here](https://georgeciesinski.github.io/programming/Python-Features-Elusive/) about Python features I didn't know about.
 The post was getting quite long, so this is a continuation of the previous post.
 Some of these things I know, but want to get a better understanding of.
 Others, I may have never seen before.
+You can also find part 3 [here](https://georgeciesinski.github.io/programming/Python-Features-Decorators/).

 # Class Inheritance